vikaswakde/vikaswakde/README.md

 ## Projects

-- 🌤️ [Live Weather App](https://github.com/vikaswakde/live-weather-app) - Description of the project
+- 🌤️ [Live Weather App](https://github.com/vikaswakde/live-weather-app) - Uses Live API From Open-Weather, use it to check weather in your Area!
-- 🔒 [Password Score Check](https://github.com/vikaswakde/live-weather-app) - Description of the project
+- 🔒 [Password Score Check](https://github.com/vikaswakde/live-weather-app) - Uses simple Regular Expressions to check, how strong is security of your Password!

 ## GitHub Stats